prideout/lava/README.md

 ## Supported platforms

-At the time of this writing, the only Vulkan implementation that we're testing against is MoltenVK, but it should work on other platforms with just a bit of tweaking to the CMake file.
+At the time of this writing, we're testing against Linux and MoltenVK on MacOS.

 ## How to build and run the demos